-Steven R. Swartz
+Tina and Steven R. Swartz

 The Lincoln Center Corporate Fund’s annual Fashion Gala is a star-studded evening celebrating legendary figures in beauty, fashion and the arts.
 All proceeds from the Fashion Gala benefit the Lincoln Center Corporate Fund, the sole entity on the Lincoln Center campus that raises unrestricted funds that are dispersed to ten performing arts organizations across the campus.
 For additional information or sponsorship opportunities, please contact Jane Kolb at [email protected] or 212.875.5384.

 Leonard A. Lauder is Chairman Emeritus of The Estée Lauder Companies Inc. and is currently the senior member of its Board of Directors.
 Founded in 1946, the company is one of the world's leading manufacturers and marketers of prestige skin care, makeup, fragrance, and hair care products, with annual sales of over $13 billion.
 It has more than 25 brands, and its products are sold in over 150 countries and territories.